Scoped Theme

 Usage with inverted adaptive theme

-Starting from RC.5, you can also use ScopedTheme
+You can also use ScopedTheme

 with the invertedAdaptive